NohemyGraffe/Smart-Activity-Reminder/README.md

 **Bluetooth Module (HC-06):** The module is connected to the Pico's UART pins (TX and RX) to enable wireless communication with a smartphone.
 The VCC and GND of the module are connected to the 3.3V and ground pins of the Pico.

 **Temperature and Humidity Sensor (DHT11):** Connected to a GPIO pin to read environmental data.
 The sensor's data pin is connected to the Pico, and it’s powered by the 3.3V and ground pins.

 ### Resistors, current, and voltage considerations

 **Resistors:** Each LED has a 1kΩ resistor to limit the current, ensuring that the LEDs operate safely without drawing too much current from the GPIO pins.

 **Current and voltage:** The Raspberry Pi Pico operates at 3.3V logic level, which is compatible with the HC-06 Bluetooth module and the DHT11 sensor.
-This setup minimizes power consumption and ensures that the components work within their specified voltage ranges.

 ### Development setup vs. production

 **Development setup:** The current setup is ideal for prototyping and testing on a solderless breadboard.
 This allows for easy modifications and troubleshooting during the development phase.

-**Production setup:** For a production setup, the components could be soldered onto a custom PCB for durability and reliability.
-The design is suitable for production with minimal changes.
+**Production setup:** For a production setup, the components could be soldered onto a custom PCB.
+The design is suitable for production with some changes.

 ### Circuit diagram (hand drawn :) )